-Install a power supply filler or a new power supply to cover the power supply bay.
+1. Install a new power supply or install the power-supply filler to cover the power supply bay.
+See "Install a hot-swap power supply" on page 127.

 Important: To ensure proper cooling during normal server operation, both of the power supply bays must be occupied.
 This means that each bay must have a power supply installed; or one has a power supply installed and the other has a power supply filler installed.